 This is a follow up story for With Content.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi!
 I’m Daniel, and I’m the co-founder of With Content, a content marketing agency for tech companies.
 I started this company in 2018 to help B2B tech companies develop content marketing strategies to attract, engage, and convert potential customers sustainably.

 Since then, we’ve worked with over 180+ clients to craft high-quality long-form content - think blog articles, infographics, whitepapers, and so on - to the tune of S$500,000 (US$360,000) in revenue per year.